SAP LeanIX Engineering Values

-The values that we live by and strive for at LeanIX.
+The values that we live by and strive for at SAP LeanIX.

 Why?

-When we started our journey over 10 years ago LeanIX Product Engineering was one person: Our co-founder André.
-Five years later all of engineering fit into a medium-sized office space and we could directly talk to each other.
-Another five years later, which is more or less today, our Product Engineering grew to more than 120 engineers spread across the world with engineers working both on-site and remotely.
-One year ago we joined forces with Cleanshelf and their engineering team and we are glad to be joined by more talent every month.
+When we started our journey in 2012 LeanIX engineering was one person: Our co-founder André.
+Five years later, the entire engineering team fit into a medium-sized office space and we could directly talk to each other.
+In 2021 we joined forces with Cleanshelf and their engineering team.
+Since we became part of SAP, our engineering has grown to more than 200 people around the world, working in a hybrid model close to our engineering hubs.
+And we are happy to be joined by more talents every month.

-So we set out to write down what we think we're doing really well, what makes us special among other teams, and maybe in some cases also write down what is important to us while we're trying to strive for excellence.
-Working towards them collaboratively exposed us to insightful discussions within the Engineering department.
+So we set out to write down what we think we do really well, what sets us apart from other teams, and maybe in some cases, also write down what is important to us while we're trying to strive for excellence.
+Working towards them collaboratively exposed us to insightful discussions within the engineering department.
 We also do not expect them to be carved into stone for all eternity.
 Values are a result of a group of people interacting with each other.
-Therefore they are subject to change with the people being part of our group.
+Therefore, they are subject to change with the people being part of our group.
 This is expected.

 How do we use them?